capstanlqc/omegat-guides/README.md

 Create documentation that is:

 + Easy to maintain with version control
-+ Flexible and minimalistic editing
++ Flexible and minimalistic to edit
 + Compatible with many output formats
 + Reusable and platform-independent
-+ Clean display
++ Leading to a clean and responsive display
-+ Compatible with custom domains and with embedding
++ Compatible with embedding

+The means to achieve all those points is Markdown.

 Also, issues that we try to solve or avoid: